saltylighter1828/blockchain-infra-playbook/systemd/lighthouse-install-and-setup.md

 Set permissions:

     sudo chmod 644 /etc/lighthouse-beacon.env

-This file is not a secret, so `644` is appropriate.
+    ls -l /etc/lighthouse-beacon.env

 Expected permissions:

     -rw-r--r-- 1 root root /etc/lighthouse-beacon.env

+This file is configuration only, not a secret.

 ---

-## 15. Create the Lighthouse systemd service file
+## 8. Create the Lighthouse systemd service file

-Important amendment:
+### Important amendments

+The final service used:
-- `network-online.target` is preferred over `network.target`
+- `network-online.target` instead of just `network.target`
-- `LimitNOFILE=65535` was added as good network-service hygiene
+- `LimitNOFILE=65535` for network-heavy service hygiene
+- `lighthouse bn`, which is the short form of `lighthouse beacon_node`

 Create the service file: